kataw/kataw/README.md

  kataw.createIdentifier(/* text */ 'hello', /* rawText */ 'hello', /* start */ 1,  /* end */ 5)
 ```

-**Note**  Some CST nodes needes additional info.
+Some CST nodes needes additional info.
 This can be set using the `Kataw.NodeFlags` andt this bitwise mask can be set on every CST node and CST keyword node.

 ```ts
  // creates an string literal